 Captain Joe Rinaldi was intent on leading his teammates to a better record in 1937.
 The Wolverines did improve and finished the season with a record of 4 wins and 4 losses, just like the 1935 team.
 They also broke even in the conference with a record of 3-3-0.
 Michigan finished in a tie for fourth place in 1937.
 Of course, this was not a terrible record for most teams, but it wasn’t good enough for Michigan.
 Harry Kipke did not return to coach Michigan in 1938.
 Yes, Joe Rinaldi was Harry Kipke’s last captain.

-So, on the one-hundred and second anniversary of his birth, take a moment to remember Captain Joe Rinaldi for his contributions to Michigan Football.
+So, on the one-hundred and third anniversary of his birth, take a moment to remember Captain Joe Rinaldi for his contributions to Michigan Football.
 Sadly, Joe Rinaldi died on April 3, 1990 at the age of seventy-three.
 May Captain Joe Rinaldi continue to rest in peace.
 Go Blue!

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!